istio/istio.io/content/en/docs/tutorial/microservices-istio/_index.md

 content_above: true
 ---

-It is intended for a self-guided user or an instructor who trains others.
-It begins by walking the user through the steps to set up a cluster to control an example microservice running on a local computer, and culminates into demonstrating several crucial microservice management tasks using Istio.
+It is intended for self-guided users or instructors who train others.
+It begins with the steps to set up a cluster to control an example microservice running on a local computer, and culminates into demonstrating several crucial microservice management tasks using Istio.